A bathing rite will be held this afternoon at Wat Thatthong. His family has decided to keep the body for 100 days after the religious ceremony.

-Krirkkiat had been sentenced to a total of 70 years in jail in at least seven different cases related to the collapse of BBC in the 1990s.
+Krirkkiat had been sentenced to a total of 70 years in jail in at least seven different cases related to the looting of the BBC in the 1990s.

-At the time of his death he had not exhausted all of his appeals, with hearings postponed because of his worsening health problems.
+At the time of his death he had not exhausted all of the appeals against his sentences, with hearings postponed because of his worsening health problems.

-In the most recent Appeal Court decision, in December last year, the court upheld a sentence of 20 years in jail against him for embezzling 1.22 billion baht from the bank.
+In the most recent Appeal Court decision, in December last year, it upheld a sentence of 20 years in jail for embezzling 1.22 billion baht from the bank.

-The collapse of BBC came to symbolise an era of reckless and poorly supervised lending that helped lead to the economic crash of 1997 in Thailand.
+Bangkok Bank of Commerce came to symbolise the era of reckless and poorly supervised lending that helped lead to the economic crash of 1997 in Thailand.

-BBC stood out because it extended huge sums through devious channels and dummy accounts to politicians and their proxies for property and stock speculation, corporate takeovers and other purposes.
+BBC stood out because it extended huge sums through dummy accounts to politicians and their proxies for property and stock speculation, corporate takeovers and other purposes.

 The South Bangkok Criminal Court on June 8 this year sentenced Saxena to 10 years in prison for embezzlement.